And I must admit that I'm a wee bit addicted to making DIY sensory swings for the kids. Just a bit.

 - Rope - We used the leftover 1/4" nylon diamond braid rope from our homemade taco swing

-The kids had a blast with this swing, especially trying to climb on and off by themselves.
-Here's a sneak peek at the swing in action.
+The kids had a blast with this swing, especially trying to climb on and off by themselves (as it's tricky to climb onto a round ball hanging in mid air!).

 Other Ways to Play with the DIY Ball Swing